 I’m Lydia Thornley, a designer, creative director, reportage illustrator and prolific filler of sketchbooks.
 Dispatches from a Small World started as a lockdown project, reporting from my London garden in sketches.
-This blog takes that journey of discovery into a second growing season.
+This blog takes that journey of discovery into a third growing season.

 Normally, I pay it attention only to give its tangled limbs somewhere to go.
 But this year, the jasmine is in flower.
 And today, it rewards my stillness with glorious wafts of scent, echoes of perfumes gone by.
 Drawing, I notice that its flowers have just four almost-oblong petals, curled … Read More

 Deadlines.
 In my other creative life, I’m a designer – and I’m working the weekend.
 But coffee brewed, I’m pulled out into the garden by the first sweet peas, a new variety grown this year (I can only remember the Grandiflora bit, which won’t help you at all…).
 All showy Edwardian … Read More

 It’s wild garlic season.
 Wandering out to survey my small landscape, I spot the first flowers sparkling in the shade.
 It becomes a trio of Spring firsts… The aquilegia, drawn in leaf last week, is now in dainty green-purple flower.
 I notice nibbles in the leaves.
 There’s an orderly queue … Read More

 Today, I’ve been torn between drawing my one Queen of the Night tulip before it goes over and recording plants from friends.
 I’ve done both – but for entirely different reasons.
 Settling in with the tulip, I see that nature has done its colour scheme thing.
 Sage flower buds gather round, … Read More